Window Vision Functions

 Parameters:

-• tolerance (int) – Allowed per-channel difference; defaults to 0 for exact matches.
+• tolerance – Allowed per-channel difference; None is treated as 0 for exact matches.

 Returns: